Documenting Which Leadership Competencies Are Most Needed

 Learn more about the 5 potential career derailers and how to avoid them.

-Benchmark Your Skills Against The Leadership Competencies Uncovered in Our Research
+Benchmark Yourself Against the Competencies Uncovered in Our Research

 So, how do you know how you rate when it comes to your own level of leadership competencies?

 Wouldn’t it be nice to have a clear picture of your strengths, weaknesses, and areas to improve?
-What could you learn to improve your future prospects?
+What could you learn to improve your future prospects and advance your career?

 Using a tool like our our suite of Benchmarks® 360 assessments, you can get in-depth feedback from a range of people who know your work — superiors, peers, direct reports, clients, suppliers — to give you a clearer picture of yourself.

-By asking people all around you to offer feedback, you gain a 360-degree view of your strengths and weaknesses, giving you a benchmark for where you are now in the key leadership competencies and a starting point for improving your effectiveness in the future.
+By inviting people all around you to share their feedback, you gain a 360-degree view of your strengths and weaknesses, giving you a benchmark for how you’re doing in each of the most important leadership competencies and a starting point for improving your effectiveness in the future.

-Just as important as assessing your current skill level is setting goals.
-We’ve found that leaders who have received 360-degree feedback on their leadership competencies have a clear sense of direction and are ready to take action, but you may need some help understanding what your 360 results really mean.
+Just as important as assessing your current skill levels is setting achievable goals.
+We’ve found that leaders who have received 360-degree feedback on their leadership competencies have a clear sense of direction and are ready to take action, but may need some help understanding what their 360 results really mean.

-If your HR or training department is using a 360 feedback tool in conjunction with coaching sessions, workshops, or leadership development programs, you’ll be able to measure where you stand on these most critical leadership competencies — and get tips on how to take charge of your own development.
+If your HR or training department is using a 360 feedback tool in conjunction with executive coaching sessions, training workshops, or leadership programs, you’ll be able to measure where you stand on these most critical leadership competencies — and get personalized insights on how to take charge of your own development.

 But if 360 feedback isn’t in your future anytime soon, you still have many options to develop these leadership competencies, steer development for yourself, and support others to do the same.
-You can seek out informal feedback, look for a mentor or coach, or ask for more learning opportunities at work.
+You can seek out informal feedback, look for a mentor or coach, seek out heat experiences to learn more on-the-job, or ask for more learning opportunities at work.
 You may also want to explore our research-based leadership books to take charge of your own learning and growth.

 Ready to Take the Next Step?